What is Dual Labour Markets?

 ‘Dual Labour Markets’ is a concept created by renowned American economists Doeringer and Piore.
-In the 1970s, they noticed that the labour market is divided into 2 classes: one with high salaried, important roles filled with white collared employees and the other with lower pay, poor working conditions occupied by blue-collared workers.
+In the 1970s, they noticed that the labour market is divided into 2 classes: one with high-salaried, important roles filled by white-collared employees and the other with lower pay, poor working conditions occupied by blue-collared workers.

 This kind of segregation helped in highlighting the ill effects of these discriminations.
 However, experts believe that nowadays, in the 21st century, this has further been divided into a wide variety of labour markets and further analysis might reveal the actual segregation between them.